 “Alright man.
 I’m gonna tell you right now.
-I’m gonna read your your rights.
+I’m gonna read you your rights.
 You have the right to remain silent.
 You have the right to an attorney…”

-As the deputy recites the well-known words, the Dash Cam catches snatches of the town cops chatting with the new arrival, this unknown fourth cop who is out of our view.
+As the deputy recites the litany, the Dash Cam catches snatches of the town cops chatting with the new guy, this unknown fourth cop who is out of our view.
 The townies offer to show him the auspicious splotch, and, as they lead him towards the front of the Charger, the fourth man finally ambles into the frame.
 We see an African-American officer in his early forties.
-He has “Sheriff” written across the back of his blue summer tee just like Browder, but this man’s body language is markedly different.
-Where Browder might be a little frantic, this man is a little laid back.
+He has “Sheriff” written across the back just like Browder, but the man’s body language is markedly different.
+Where Browder might be a little frenetic, this man is a little laid back.
 He seems content to observe, maybe ask a question or two.
+[Dash-Cam 31:12]

-Meanwhile in the cop car the formalities are through: “Do you understand your rights?”
+Meanwhile in the cop car the formalities have finally been observed:

 “Yeah.”
 Shai whispers.
-He seems to be composed on the outside too, but quietly, beneath his skin, he is freaking the fuck out.
-His success has just started.
-Everything he has worked so hard for is just now beginning to bear fruit, and suddenly without warning, his entire future is on the line… Over bird shit!
+He seems composed on the outside too, but quietly, beneath his skin, he is freaking out.
+His success is just starting.
+Everything he has worked so hard for is just now beginning to bear fruit.
+Now, suddenly, without warning, his entire future is on the line… over bird shit.

-“My heart was beating fast, and I was just thinking of how I was going to explain this to my parents and my coaches and how this is going to look to the public,” Shai later told the Greenville News.
-He knew he was going to jail when the deputy read him his rights, but he persisted in telling the truth anyway.
+“My heart was beating fast, and I was just thinking of how I was going to explain this to my parents and my coaches, and how this is going to look to the public,” Shai later told the local news.
+He said he knew he was going to jail when the deputy read him his Rights, but he persisted in telling the truth anyway.